milosilo-dev/FerrumVM/README.md

 ## Overview

 Ferrum VMM is a KVM-based virtual machine monitor built from scratch.
-The goal is to boot a real Linux kernel by implementing the full stack from the reset vector up — including a custom firmware, virtio MMIO device transport, and eventually a Limine-based boot sequence.
+It boots a real Linux kernel by implementing the full stack from the reset vector up — including a custom firmware, virtio MMIO device transport, ACPI table injection, and a Limine-based boot sequence.

 The project is split into two halves:

 - **Host (Rust)** — the VMM itself.
 Manages KVM, memory regions, IO/MMIO device dispatch, IRQ routing, and virtio device implementations.
 - **Guest (C/asm)** — bare-metal firmware that runs inside the VM.
-Handles device negotiation, virtqueue management, long mode transition, and will eventually load and jump to Limine.
+Handles device negotiation, virtqueue management, long mode transition, Limine boot, and kernel loading via virtio-blk.

 ---